laheller/libnova/README.md

 - Orbital positions for comets and asteroid with elliptic, parabolic and hyperbolic orbits.
 - Rise, set and transit timings based on observer location.
 - Aberration, nutation and precession.

+# Build
+This repo has the same soruces as the [original one](https://sourceforge.net/projects/libnova/) but the target build environment is **Visual Studio 2022** on **Windows 10** OS.

+Simply open _libnova.sln_ solution file in Visual Studio 2022 and build.